Franklin C. Bing: Contribution to medicine

-During the period when Franklin Church Bing studied in Yale University, he made a large number of notes and considered about a historical medicine – ‘metabolism’ from himself and the field of nutriology from himself and his teacher – Professor Lafayette B. Mendel in past years.
+During the period when Bing studied in Yale University, he made a large number of notes and considered about a historical medicine – ‘metabolism’ from himself and the field of nutriology from himself and his teacher – Professor Lafayette B. Mendel in past years.
 His new views of ‘metabolism’ attracted and helped many scholars and professionals.
 The Professor Lafayette B. Mendel was the head of Physiology and Physiologic Chemistry in Yale University.
 In addition, Bing worked for American Institute of Baking in Chicago from 1943 to 1950.
 During that period, some researchers and he conducted a survey of placebos and vitamin in a steel mill.
 They expected to consider if the effects of placebos and vitamin on factory output and workers' morale would be different thus his team and he picked up one group of workers to do this research.
 Bing gave the group of workers a vitamin supplement for the first time, a placebo for the second, and no supplements for the last time.
 They took a long period to come to a result due to a large workload and variables of this experiment.
 As a result, they considered that placebos and vitamins did not make much difference in boosting workers' morale and the output of the factory.
 In 1971, Bing published an article on the website - JAMA Network named 'Vitamin C and the Common Cold'.
 This article argued that Professor Linus Pauling's suggestion that ascorbic acid could be an effective treatment for the common cold.
 Bing considered that ascorbic acid was not a completely harmless chemical to treat the common cold.
 In addition, Bing believed that when Professor Linus Pauling used ascorbic acid, it did not prove the safety of all drugs and it meant that the use of ascorbic acid remained controversial.
 Actually, Bing proposed a possibility to treat the common cold - vitamins.